asd3ll/Android_Scanning_App/README.md

-# Beefslider Product Tracking App
+# Android Scanning App

-Welcome to the Beefslider README.
+Welcome to the Android Scanning App README.
 This document provides an overview of the app, including its objectives, functionality, and technical details.

 ## Objectives
 - Develop an Android app for tracking meat products using barcode scanning.